Congratulations, you have been admitted to Widener University Delaware Law School!

-Secure your spot as a Delaware Law School student by submitting your non-refundable admissions deposit on or before May 1 for fall enrollment and November 1 for spring enrollment.
+Secure your spot as a Delaware Law School student by submitting your non-refundable admissions deposit.
 Enrollment deposits can be submitted online, by phone (302-477-2207), or by mailing a check.
 Checks should be made payable to Widener University.

 Please note that it will take approximately 2 weeks for ISS to issue your I-20 and 1-2 weeks for you to receive it in the mail.

 The International Student Services office uses Terra Dotta https://wu-isss.terradotta.com/ to issue I-20 and DS 2019 forms.
 New admitted students will receive an invitation from Terra Dotta to complete their profile and to request their I-20 for F-1 students or DS 2019 for J-1 students.
 Once you receive an email to your Widener email account from Terra Dotta, you will use your Widener ID to log in.
 NOTE: Please do not attempt to create your Terra Dotta profile from your cell phone because you will not be able to access all of the fields from the small screen; a computer must be used.

 To complete the form, please have the following materials available:

 Once we receive your immigration record and all required forms, we can issue your I-20 or DS-2019s as well as your dependents, if applicable.